brandtkeller/home-lab/production/orchestration/README.md

 Initial capture notes for work to be done - then update to include the current state and decisions made.

 ## TO DO
-- Zarf init package (with Longhorn?nfs?)
+- Zarf init package (with Longhorn)
-- nfs provisioner package (RWX)
 - kubevip package
 - UDS-Core
-- Blog
+- Blog (rebuild for http access)
 - Cloudflare tunnel -> what to do about certs?
 - Home Assistant
 - Zwavejs